 - Claims for Plan Benefits.
-The Initial Claims Reviewer and the Appeals Administrator is Aetna. - Claims for an Eligibility Determination.
+The Initial Claims Reviewer and the Appeals Administrator is the HMO or insurer of your Plan. - Claims for an Eligibility Determination.
 The Initial Claims Reviewers are the Human Resources Operations Compensation and Benefits Manager and the North America Health and Insurance Subject Matter Expert.
 The Appeals Administrators are the North America Health and Insurance Plans Leader and the North America Health and Insurance Plan Manager.